Re Hallett's Estate

 Re Hallett’s Estate (1880) 13 Ch D 696 is an English trusts law case, concerning asset tracing.

 Facts

-Mr Hallett, a solicitor, held bonds for Mrs Cotterill worth £2145 until he wrongfully sold them and put the proceeds in his current bank account, with Winning’s Bank, mixed with his own money.
-When he died the account had £3000.
+Mr Hallett, a solicitor, held bonds for Mrs Cotterill worth £2,145 until he wrongfully sold them and put the proceeds in his current bank account, with Winning’s Bank, mixed with his own money.
+When he died the account had £3,000.

 Judgment

 High Court

 Fry J was concerned with whether Mr Hallett had a fiduciary relation, given he held as a bailee, and not a trust, strictly speaking.
 He held the first in first out rule applied, following Pennell v Deffell (1853) 4 De GM&G 372, so that a large proportion of Mrs Cotterrill’s money was in fact already paid out.

 Court of Appeal

-Lord Jessel MR held that there was a fiduciary relationship, and the proceeds of the sale of the bonds could be traced.
+Sir George Jessel MR held that there was a fiduciary relationship, and the proceeds of the sale of the bonds could be traced.
 It then went back to determine how much could be traced.
 A trustee cannot say trust money is merely lost.
 He reversed Fry J and held that the claimants were entitled to an equitable charge of £2,145 over the fund.
 There was a presumption that a fiduciary is acting honestly and therefore intends not to dissipate the beneficiary’s money rather than his own.